 As opposed to RECAP, which is dominated by local sources, the NEEM Holocene dust record from north central Greenland has a remote source, and can therefore be used as a tie point for global dust models.
 It has an increasing flux from 10 to $15 \text{ mg/m}^2/\text{year}$ through the Holocene, and the same concentration during the Eemian and early Holocene.
-It is similar to the NGRIP2 dust record, which only covers the first millenium of the Holocene.
-The NEEM calcium flux, a proxy for dust, is around 1.5 mg/m/year with no increase through the Holocene, and is similar to the GRIP, NGRIP1 and GISP2 calcium records.
-A comparison of all records shows no consistent trend over the Holocene, and there is no geographical variation in flux.
-Modern lobal dust models predict up to 20 times more dust at NEEM than measured, and up to 10 times more dust at NEEM than in GRIP and GISP2.
-This inconsistency shows the need for further developing Greenland atmospheric dust models.
+The NEEM calcium flux, a proxy for dust, is around 1.5 mg/m2/year with no increase through the Holocene A comparison to the GRIP, NGRIP1 and GISP2 calcium records and the NGRIP2 dust record shows no consistent trend over the Holocene, and there is no geographical variation in flux.
+Modern global dust models predict up to 20 times more dust at NEEM than measured, and up to 10 times more dust at NEEM than in GRIP and GISP2.
+This inconsistency shows the need for further development of Greenland atmospheric dust models.